mpikzink/easyroam-config/README.md

 ## Background and Motivation

-This project was initiated to address operational and compatibility issues encountered with the official **Easyroam Desktop Application** and its Snap-only distribution.
+This project was initiated to address operational and compatibility issues encountered with the official **Easyroam Desktop Application** ands its Snap-only distribution.

 ### Rationale

-- The official Easyroam application is distributed exclusively as a SNAP package.
+- The official Easyroam application is distributed exclusively as a SNAP package since 8th July 2025. https://www.dfn.de/easyroam-linux/
-- SNAP is not desired in our environment due to limited integration like proxy and other system configurations.
+- SNAP is not desired in our environment due to limited integration like proxy and the need of sudo privilegues for normal users.
-- The Easyroam Desktop App has exhibited stability and compatibility problems:
+- The Easyroam Desktop App has exhibited stability and compatibility problems we identified with our LTS Distros Ubuntu 22.04/24.04 :
   - Crashes or UI malfunctions in specific desktop environments (e.g., Wayland, KDE, HiRes Screens).
   - Failure to function under **Ubuntu 22.04**, application unusable in that context.